Your most frequent end of financial year questions, and answers

 Posted on: 13 Jul 2024 at 05:31 pm

-Q. What can I do to claim my car?
+Q. How can I claim my car?

 Q. I’ve got no cash.
-How can I be able to pay for my tax bills?
+What can I do to cover my taxes?

-A small-business loan is another helpful alternative.
+A small-business loan is another effective alternative.

-Q. How much tax will I be required to pay?
+Q. What amount of tax will I have to pay?

-Q. Do I need to be GST registered for the following financial year?
+Q. Should I be GST-registered for the coming financial year?

 Q. Can I do my EOFY taxes myself?